-The discussion about platelet-rich plasma, or PRP, treatment is becoming a more popular topic by the minute.
+The discussion about stem cell injection or platelet-rich plasma (PRP) treatment is becoming a more popular topic by the minute.
 PRP treatment is being proposed as an alternative to normal orthopedic treatments that tend to be costly for the wallet and for your time.
 In a previous blog we looked at PRP treatments’ ability to handle orthopedic difficulties like ACL reconstruction, fractures, and osteoarthritis.
 This time, let’s shift our focus to: how PRP affects soft-tissue injuries.

-For the purpose of this analysis we will look at how PRP affects meniscal repair, rotator cuff repair, and tendon healing.
+For the purpose of this analysis we will look at how PRP affects knee meniscal repair, shoulder rotator cuff repair, and tendon healing.

 Rotator Cuff Repair

 Shoulder r-otator cuff tears are one of the most common injuries that orthopedic surgeons face.
 For this reason there has been much research focused on the biologics of these types of injuries.
 These studies are most concerned with the tear location, time to fixation, need for surgery, optimal surgery technique, etc. To see if PRP treatments can aid in the healing process of rotator cuff repair 5 randomized controlled trials (RCT) and 3 nonrandomized trials were completed.

 In one of the tests, it was found that patients who received PRP augmentation saw higher retear rates of the rotator cuff.
 Furthermore, those same patients saw no significant difference in the healing process.
 Thus, according to this study it seems that PRP augmentation may have detrimental effects to the rotator cuff repair process.

 In other similar studies it was also found that PRP use had no significant advantages after rotator cuff repair in relation to pain, motion, strength, or retear rate.
 However, there was a study in Italy that showed that PRP injections used in conjunction with a thrombin component did have some positive results.